intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/deciLM-7b/README.md

 # DeciLM-7B
-In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate DeciLM-7B models.
+In this directory, you will find examples on how you could use IPEX-LLM `optimize_model` API to accelerate DeciLM-7B models.
 For illustration purposes, we utilize the [Deci/DeciLM-7B-instruct](https://huggingface.co/Deci/DeciLM-7B-instruct) as a reference DeciLM-7B model.

 ## Requirements
-To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
+To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a DeciLM-7B model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations on Intel GPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a DeciLM-7B model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel GPUs.
 ### 1. Install
 #### 1.1 Installation on Linux
 We suggest using conda to manage the Python environment.
 For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).

-After installing conda, create a Python environment for BigDL-LLM:
+After installing conda, create a Python environment for IPEX-LLM:

 ```bash
 conda create -n llm python=3.9 # recommend to use Python 3.9